selendra/selendra/docs/README.md

 # Selednra 2.0 Docs

-This section is collection of papers, checklist, and concept notes for Selendra Development.
+A collection of;

+- papers,
+- checklist,
+- concept notes
+- papers

+For Selendra Blockchain Development journey.